Linda Faye King, age 75 of Lake City

 And a host of family and friends.

-Funeral Service: 8:00 PM, Tuesday, July 2, 2019 at the Island Ford Baptist Church with Rev. Randy Norton officiating.
+Funeral Service: 8:00 PM, Tuesday, July 2, 2019 at Hatmaker Funeral Home with Rev. Randy Norton officiating.

 Family and Friends will meet at 10:15 AM, Wednesday, July 3, 2019 at the Hatmaker Funeral Home to go in procession to the Island Ford Cemetery for an 11:00 AM interment.